Fraudulent Transfers in Texas

 (11) the debtor transferred the essential assets of the business to a lienor who transferred the assets to an insider of the debtor.

-No one of the foregoing factors will determine a court’s decision, but if several of these factors are present then a finding of fraud is legally supportable.
-Also, “[a]ctual intent to defraud creditors ordinarily is a fact question.
+Actual intent to defraud creditors ordinarily is a fact question [to be determined by the court].
 Circumstantial proof may be used to prove fraudulent intent because direct proof is often unavailable.
-Facts and circumstances that may be considered in determining fraudulent intent include a non-exclusive list of ‘badges of fraud’ prescribed by the legislature in Sec.24.005(b)).”
-Ho v.
-MacArthur Ranch, LLC, 395 S.W.3d 325, 328-29 (Tex.App.—Dallas 2013, no pet.).
+Facts and circumstances that may be considered in determining fraudulent intent include a non-exclusive list of “badges of fraud” prescribed by the legislature in [TUFTA] Section 24.005(b)).

 The largest percentage of fraudulent transfers are transactions conducted with an insider or affiliated person without payment of reasonably equivalent value in return.
 An insider is “an entity whose close relationship with the debtor subjects any transactions made between the debtor and the insider to heavy scrutiny.”
 Tel.
 Equip.
 Network, Inc. v.
 TA/Westchase Place, Ltd., 80 S.W.3d 601, 609 (Tex.App.—Houston [1st Dist.]
 2002, no pet.).
-According to Bus. & Com.
-Code Section 24.004(d), the term “‘reasonably equivalent value’ includes, without limitation, a transfer or obligation that is within the range of values for which the transferor would have sold the assets in an arm’s length transaction.”
-Combine these definitions and it is clear that intentionally moving assets out of reach of creditors can indeed be a challenge in the face of this law.

 The rights of creditors when it comes to transfers to spouses are governed by Family Code Section 4.106, which states that” a provision of a partition or exchange agreement made under this subchapter is void with respect to the rights of a pre-existing creditor whose rights are intended to be defrauded by it.”
 Note the requirement of intent.

-Exception: Ordinary Course of Business or Financial Affairs
+Ordinary Course of Life and Business

-24.009(f) A transfer is not voidable under Section 24.006(b) of this code:
+Bus. & Com.
+Code Sec.
+24.009(f).
+A transfer is not voidable under Section 24.006(b) of this code:

 (1) to the extent the insider gave new value to or for the benefit of the debtor after the transfer was made unless the new value was secured by a valid lien;